rtfeldman/node-test-runner/README.md

 ## Versions

-Not all versions of [elm-explorations/test] and this CLI tool work together!
+You need to keep the versions of these three things in sync:

+- This CLI tool.
+- The Elm compiler.
+- The [elm-explorations/test] package.

+When it comes to the first two it’s easy: Use the same version for both.
+If you use Elm 0.19.2, use version 0.19.2 of this CLI tool as well.
+Note that the npm packages for both `elm` and `elm-test` might have suffixes such as `-0` and `-1` etc. It’s totally OK to use `elm@0.19.2-0` with `elm-test@0.19.2-1`!
+The suffixes don’t need to match.
+The suffixes are all about bug fixes or features in the respective npm packages, while the base version says which compiler version we’re working with.

+When it comes to [elm-explorations/test]: Use at least version 2.0.0 with elm-test 0.19.2.
+If you’re on 0.19.1, see the following table:

 | elm-explorations/test | elm-test CLI         |
 | --------------------- | -------------------- |
 | >= 2.0.0              | >= 0.19.1-revision10 |
 | <= 1.2.2              | <= 0.19.1-revision9  |

+(For 0.19.1, the suffix used was for example `-revision9` instead of just `-9`.
+This was changed in 0.19.2 to match the `elm` npm package.)

 > **Unfortunate behavior of 0.19.1-revision9 and older**
 >
 > - `elm-test init` always installs the latest [elm-explorations/test].
 This means that if you run `elm-test init` on version 0.19.1-revision9 or older, you will get elm-explorations/test 2.0.0 or later, which don’t work 100 % together (see the next point).
 > - elm-test 0.19.1-revision9 or older do _not_ validate that [elm-explorations/test] in your elm.json has a compatible version.
 If you upgrade to elm-explorations/test 2.0.0 or later but forget to upgrade the elm-test CLI, most things will still work, but test distribution diagrams (new in elm-explorations/test 2.0.0) won’t show up.
 So if you use `Test.fuzzWith` and wonder why distribution diagrams never show up – check your elm-test CLI version!
 > - There exists an elm-test CLI version called just "0.19.1".
 It should have been called "0.19.1-revision1", but unfortunately isn’t.
 Don’t make the mistake thinking it’s the latest version!
 You always want "0.19.1-revisionX".
+(This is also why there is a version called "0.19.2-0" but no "0.19.2".)

 ## Installation